-- Buy travel insurance in case you get sick or hurt during your trip.
+Buy travel insurance for additional protection in case you suffer any sickness or injury during your trip.

-- If you are on regular medication, prepare a sufficient amount and take it with you on board in your carry-on baggage.
-To avoid issues with customs, have the prescription and any doctor's notes readily available.
+If you take medication regularly, take it with you on board in your carry-on baggage.
+To avoid issues with customs, have your prescription and your doctor's note readily available.

-- Eat light meal before flying to help prevent indigestion.
+Eat a light meal before flying to help prevent indigestion.

 - If you have chronic illness such as diabetes, asthma or heart disease, check with your doctor prior to your trip to make sure you're well enough for air travel.

 - Prepare an English version of important documents -- disease-related doctor's notes, current medications — in case you need to visit a hospital or refill a prescription at your travel destination.

 - If you have recently undergone surgery or treatment for a severe disease, you may need your doctor's permission to travel by air.